Born: 26 December 1986 (Nice, France)

 He began the 2018/19 season as a World Cup winner with France, becoming the first Spurs player ever to win the famous trophy when he lifted it in Russia that summer, and ended the campaign as a Champions League finalist, playing 11 times during our epic run to the showpiece fixture in Madrid.
 In addition to some excellent stops in open play, Hugo chipped in with three crucial penalty saves in the second half of that campaign, which helped us secure a top four spot and Champions League qualification for the 2019/20 season.
 Two of those came in consecutive Premier League home games against Leicester City and Arsenal, with the third coming against Manchester City in Europe to help us edge through our quarter-final tie on away goals.
 In all, Hugo made 44 starts for us during that season across the Premier League and Champions League.

 A long-serving French international, Hugo played at the 2010 FIFA World Cup in South Africa and captained his country for the first time in November, 2010, against England at Wembley.
-He now regularly wears the armband, leading Les Bleus out at Euro 2012, the 2014 FIFA World Cup, at Euro 2016, where they suffered defeat at the hands of Portugal in the final on home soil, and the 2018 FIFA World Cup in Russia, where France won the competition for the first time since 1998.
+He went on to be appointed permanent captain, leading Les Bleus out at Euro 2012, the 2014 FIFA World Cup, at Euro 2016, where they suffered defeat at the hands of Portugal in the final on home soil, the 2018 FIFA World Cup in Russia, where France won the competition for the first time since 1998, and most recently at the 2022 FIFA World Cup in Qatar, where his side were runners-up.
+During that tournament, he broke Lilian Thuram's record of 142 senior international appearances to become France's all-time most-capped player.
+Hugo announced his international retirement the following month - January, 2023 - having amassed 145 caps in total.